Academic Catalog

 Special Facilities and/or Equipment

-A. When offered on/off campus: Classroom and laboratory with internet connectivity, including access to a World Wide Web server and web browsers (Internet Explorer, Firefox, or other browser compatible with ETUDES course management system), as well as access to business application software (word-processor, spreadsheet, presentation), such as MS Office.
+1. When offered on/off campus: Classroom and laboratory with internet connectivity, including access to a web server and web browsers (Internet Explorer, Firefox, or other browser compatible with course management system), as well as access to business application software (word processor, spreadsheet, presentation), such as MS Office.

-B. When taught via Foothill Global Access on the internet: Students must have currently existing email accounts/email address and ongoing access to computers with email software, web browsing capability, and access to the World Wide Web.
-Learners must also have access to business application software (word-processor, spreadsheet, presentation), such as MS Office.
+2. When taught via Foothill Global Access on the internet: Students must have currently existing email accounts/email address and ongoing access to computers with email software, web browsing capability, and access to the internet.
+Students must also have access to business application software (word processor, spreadsheet, presentation), such as MS Office.

 Method(s) of Evaluation